 Sound good?
 Then let’s get organized!

 **This post may contain affiliate links for your convenience.
 This means I’ll receive a small commission from any purchase made, at no additional cost to you.
 I only suggest products that I absolutely love, so you will always see honest reviews.
-You can read more on my disclosure statement here.
+You can read more about my disclosure statement here.

 A Few Things to Keep in Mind